karol-muszynski/academic-kickstart/content/publication/factorsbehind/index.md

 +++
-title = "Factors behind the growth of civil law contracts as employment contracts in Poland – a study of labour law violations
+title = "Factors behind the growth of civil law contracts as employment contracts in Poland – a study of labour law violations"
-"

 # Date first published.
 date = "2016-01-01"